AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 The total processing energy ("E") needed for a conversion can be calculated using the machine power use ("P") multiplied by the total crafting time for all of the input ("T").
 This total crafting time is the duration of one crafting cycle ("d") divided by the machine crafting speed ("s"), multiplied by the number of crafting cycles ("c") to cover the entire input quantity.
 Hence we summarize processing energy consumption as:

 `E = P * T = P * d * c / s`

+While we calculate these values without modules to see the "default" situation, I would highly recommend to fill these machines with at least efficiency 1 modules in practice, as it would reduce E by 60%-80%.
+Other module combinations can offer even better results, like extra yield from speed-productivity synergy.
+[This guide]([Tutorial:Producing power from oil - Factorio Wiki](https://wiki.factorio.com/Tutorial:Producing_power_from_oil)) on the official wiki looks into these in detail.

 Once we have the crafting recipes, fuel energy values, and the processing energy equation, we have all we need to make the conversion diagrams.
 Now let's look at them: